cfug/flutter.cn/sites/docs/src/content/ai/mcp-server.md

 > Check for and fix static and runtime analysis issues.
 > Check for and fix any layout issues.

-> 检查并修复静态与运行时分析问题。
-> 检查并修复所有布局问题。

 Behind the scenes, the AI agent uses the Dart and Flutter MCP server's tools to:

-幕后，AI 智能体使用 Dart 与 Flutter MCP 服务器的工具：
+幕后，AI 智能体使用 Dart 与 Flutter MCP server 的工具：

 *  See the error: It uses a tool to get the current runtime errors from the running application.